eggplants/getjump/README.md

 Get and save images from jump web viewer

 *Note: Secondary distribution of downloaded image data is prohibited.
-Please keep it to private use*
+Please keep it to private use.*

 ## Install